-More specifically I am focused on creating abstractions influenced by configurations of mechanical components and piping constructs.
-The tubes, connectors, conduits, fluids, and mechanisms referenced in the work appear to have, or be part of, multiple selves that create a complex network, but are ultimately self-contained.
+More specifically I am focused on abstraction influenced by mechanical components and piping constructs.
+The tubes, connectors, conduits, fluids, and mechanisms referenced in the work appear to have (or be part of) multiple selves that create a complex network, but are ultimately self-contained.